jconstantine627752-maker/SEREN/README.md

 Restart the server.
 Your plugin output will appear in every `/reflect` response under `plugin_outputs["my-plugin"]`.
 Plugins that throw are automatically excluded from output — they never crash the server.

 ---

-*Built on the architecture of Kuromi — now SEREN.*